MultithreadCorner/Hydra.Python/docs/project_report.rst

 The Basic design problem
 ************************

-Now we needed to solve the basic design problem which is the `CRTP idiom`_.
+The basic design problem is the `CRTP idiom`_.
-Hydra library relies on the CRTP idiom to avoid runtime overhead.
-I investigated a lot about CRTP and it took a little while to finally come up with a solution that can work with any number N. It means our class can accept any number of particles at final states. (denoted by N) If you know about CRTP, it is a type of static polymorphism or compile time polymorphism.
-The idea that I implemented was to take a parameter from python and based on that parameter, I was writing the bindings in a new file, compiling and generating them on runtime with system calls.
-Unfortunately generating bindings at runtime and compiling them would take a lot of time and so, it is not feasible for user to each time wait for few minutes before actually be able to use the generated package.
-We decided to go ahead with fixed number of values.
-Means we generate bindings for a limited number of particles.
+The Hydra library relies on the CRTP idiom to avoid runtime overhead.
+I investigated a lot about CRTP and it took a little while to finally come up with a solution that can work with any number of final-state particles (denoted N) often used in Hydra applications.
+If you know about CRTP, it is a type of static polymorphism, or compile-time polymorphism.
+The idea that I implemented was to take a parameter from Python and, based on that parameter, I was writing the bindings in a new file, compiling and generating them on runtime with system calls.
+Unfortunately, generating bindings at runtime and compiling them would take a lot of time and so, it is not feasible for a user to each time wait for a few minutes before actually being able to use the generated package from Python.
+We decided to go ahead with a fixed number of values of N. It means we generate the bindings for a limited number of particles.
-Currently python bindings for classes supports up to 10 (N = 10) number of particles at final state.
-We can make that to work with any number we want, as our binding code is written within a macro, so it is just a matter of writing additional 1 extra call to make it use with extra value of N.
+Currently the Python bindings for the Hydra classes support up to 10 (N = 10) number of particles in the final state.
+Note that we can make that to work with any number we want, as our binding code is written within a macro, so it is just a matter of writing additional and trivial-to-add extra calls to make the bindings work for extra values of N.

 .. _CRTP idiom: https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern

-The Hydra Binding
+The Hydra bindings
-*****************
+******************

-Now that the approach was decided, we jump into the bindings of Hydra.
+Now that the approach was decided, we jumped into the bindings of Hydra.
 (Finally after so many complications but unfortunately this was not the end of them.)
 We decided to bind the most important classes first, ``Random Number Generation`` and ``Phase-Space Monte Carlo Simulation``.